MatN23/LuminaAI/Readme.md

 ## Overview

-LuminaAI is a transformer training framework implementing Mixture of Experts (MoE) and Mixture of Depths (MoD) architectures with autonomous training optimization.
+Adaptive Training System is a transformer training framework implementing Mixture of Experts (MoE) and Mixture of Depths (MoD) architectures with autonomous training optimization.
 Supports models from 500M to 300B+ parameters with production-grade infrastructure.

 **Core capabilities:**
 - Sparse architectures: MoE (8-64 experts), MoD (dynamic depth), hybrid configurations